sbojorge/urbantrip/README.md

 It was put in place using different functionalities in GitHub:
 * Issues, for EPICS and user stories;

-An epic covers the development of an existing feature in the API.
+An epic covers the development of an existing feature in the web application.

 User stories were linked to the epic to keep track of the progress with the tasks.

-In order to better organise the flow of the work to do, I also created an epic for the set up and final deployment of the project.

 * Milestone (without due date), for the product backlog;